zackschuster/ng-app/README.md

 # @ledge/ng-app

-> Keep Angular.js in a corner.
+> An ESM-friendly shim layer for Angular.js, written & distributed in TypeScript

 ## ESM-friendly api